Save on Your Grocery Shop by Maximizing Credit Card Rewards

-With inflation raising grocery bills, one way to save is by maximizing your cash back rewards.
+With grocery bills continuing to rise, maximizing your cash back rewards can be a smart way to save.
 Here are some credit cards to consider.

 Disclaimer

-This article only reviews select credit cards with dining-out grocery store rewards.
+This article only reviews select credit cards with dining-out and grocery store rewards.
 We may get compensation if you visit partner links on our site.
 We may not cover every available offer.
 Our relationship with advertisers may impact how an offer is presented on our website.
 However, our selection of products is made independently of our relationship to advertisers.
 Bonus offers and rates checked as of February 7, 2025.

+There are a variety of factors impacting our grocery prices.
+The bird flu has driven up egg costs significantly, prompting some restaurants, like Waffle House, to add a 50-cent surcharge per egg ordered.
 On top of that, inflation continues to take a bite out of budgets.
 The average American household now spends $270 weekly on groceries, or more than $1,000 per month.
-And if President Donald Trump goes through with imposing tariffs on Mexico, produce costs could rise even more.
+And if President Trump goes through with a raft of tariffs, produce costs could rise even more.

 While we might not be able to do much about the prices aside from comparison shopping, there are ways you can still save on food at the store.